EnzoBnl/enzobnl/spark.md

             +- *(1) InMemoryTableScan [src#4L]
 ```

-## Exchange/Shuffle (SQL & Core)
+### Exchange/Shuffle (SQL & Core)

 http://hydronitrogen.com/apache-spark-shuffles-explained-in-depth.html
 https://0x0fff.com/spark-architecture-shuffle/
 related issues: SPARK-2044 SPARK-3376 SPARK-4550

 Shuffle execution:
+1.
-1. local partitions **map output are packed in execution memory** region and **spilled to local file system by batch** when memory become saturated
+*Shuffle in short: When exchange is needed, local partitions **map output are packed in execution memory** region and **spilled to local file system by batch** when memory become saturated
 2. outputs targeting the **same partition are spilled to an unique file**
 3. when a file corresponding to a given partition id has been written completely on map side, the shuffle manager states that the **chunk is ready to be fetched** by reduce side tasks.

+written to disk, and a shuffle manager is notified that the chunk is ready to be fetched by other executors.*

+*Spill in short: Spill means that RDD's data is serialized and written to disk when it does not fit anymore in memory.
+Not linked directly to shuffle (?
+FIXME)*

-### Actors involved in shuffle (FIXME)
+#### Actors involved in shuffle (FIX ME)
-- `ShuffleManager` is trait that is instantiated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).
+- `ShuffleManager` is traitclass that is instantciated on driver (register shuffles) and executors (ask to write or read data over connections with other executors).
 The default current implementation is [`SortShuffleManager`](https://github.com/apache/spark/blob/master/core/src/main/scala/org/apache/spark/shuffle/sort/SortShuffleManager.scala).
 Note: Memory-based shuffle managers proposed with first graphx release has been abandoned because it lacks in reliability and do not gain much in speed because disk based shuffles leverage hyper fast data transfers with `java.nio.channels.FileChannel.transferTo(...)`.
 SSDs storage usage adds also a great speed up.

+-
-- The `ShuffleManager.getReader: ShuffleReader` allows to fetch `org.apache.spark.sql.execution.ShuffledRowRDD extends RDD[InternalRow]` which *"is a specialized version of `org.apache.spark.rdd.ShuffledRDD` that is optimized for shuffling rows instead of Java key-value pairs"*.
+The `ShuffleManager.getReader: ShuffleReader` allows to fetch `org.apache.spark.sql.execution.ShuffledRowRDD extends RDD[InternalRow]` which *"is a specialized version of `org.apache.spark.rdd.ShuffledRDD` that is optimized for shuffling rows instead of Java key-value pairs"*.."

 See `BypassMergeSortShuffleWriter` which relies on `DiskBlockObjectWriter` & `BlockManager`

 - an `ExternalShuffleService` is a server that serves the map output files to guarantee their availability in case of executor failure, by not making executors directly serve each others.